-The EUTF monitoring and evaluation system started only late, partly due to the overwhelming funding volume managed by an initial team of three persons.
+The EUTF monitoring and evaluation system started late, partly due to the overwhelming funding volume managed by an initial team of three persons and partly because the focus initially was on project identification, selection and contracting.
 The EUTF staff capacity only reached operational levels in late 2016.
-The focus on M&E has since grown, and by early 2018 a contract with an external M&E provider eventually came into force.
+The focus on M&E has since grown, and, by December 2017, a contract with an external M&E provider eventually came into force.
 The initial reports provide timely and useful insights on the state of the EUTF interventions.